biojava/biojava.github.io/_wikis/GSoC:AAPropertiesComputation.md

     -   The purpose of these package and classes are initial effort to learn and utilize JAXB for properties' value definition in particular for molecular weight.
+-   Populated two elements based on Peter's Element class.
+-   Create a ElementTester to test the generated xml and its computed standard atomic weight.
+-   Also created several classes to prepare for the generation of additional physiochemical-related properties.

 Skype call notes
 ----------------